 The SECOND question I get most often is “Where is that couch from?”

-I wrote a post about it about a year ago when we first got it, but I’ve had so many questions about how it’s held up and if we still like it, that I thought a follow-up post might be in order.
+I wrote a post about the blue couch about a year ago when we first got it, but I’ve had so many questions about how it’s held up and if we still like it, that I thought a follow-up post might be in order.
 (Also, one of the requests from my reader survey was for more posts that talked about how I liked products after using them for a year or so).

 I LOVE this couch.